 If you have been involved in a rear-end car accident in Houston, you should work with a skilled attorney as early as possible in the aftermath of the crash.
 Your attorney should handle all aspects of your claim and work hard to improve your chances of securing a settlement fully and fairly compensates you.
 Some of the services which an attorney can provide include:

 - Managing the investigation of your case.
 As you heal and recover from your injuries, your attorney will be responsible for handling an independent investigation of your case.
 This includes the hiring of any necessary experts.

 - Organizing all claim documents.
 You will need to get a number of documents in order in order to seek compensation.
 These documents can range from medical bills and records to receipts for other expenses related to your injuries.
 Your attorney is responsible for handling all of this, organizing your case and presenting it in a compelling manner.

 - Proving fault.
 Your attorney will work aggressively to establish the fault of the other party and dispute any allegations of fault made against you.

 - Negotiating your case.
 Finally, you should know that an insurance company – whether yours or the other driver’s insurer – may not be keen to pay you what you deserve.
 An attorney can negotiate on your behalf and, if necessary, be prepared to fight for you at trial.

-For a free consultation with an experienced car accident lawyer at Michael P. Fleming & Associates, P.C., contact us today.
+For a free consultation with an experienced auto accident lawyer at Michael P. Fleming & Associates, P.C., contact us today.
 We are skilled attorneys who know how insurance companies often try to take advantage of injured people and their families.
 We will aggressively protect your rights and pursue the compensation you deserve after a rear-end accident.